Gamers logo

 Digital Monster

 Monsters are the main selling point of any mongame, so the creature designs are pivotal to their success.
 One goal for monster designs should be to become immediately recognizable.
 An iconic roster of monsters usually has shared characteristics that give all the monsters a distinct aesthetic.
 Digimon's monsters having defined musculature, sharp teeth, and ferocious claws make it difficult to mistake them for creatures from any other mongame franchise.
-Digimon lead designer Kenji Watanabe influenced by the harder edge of 90s American comics, created monsters with a more imposing look, in contrast to Pokémon.
+Digimon lead designer Kenji Watanabe created monsters influenced by the harder edge of 90s American comics with a more imposing look, in contrast to Pokémon.
 Having a distinct aesthetic doesn't only apply to the monster designs but also to the illustration style of the artist that brings them to life.
-Pokémon art director Ken Sugimori's original watercolor illustrations were a pivotal part of what made the series iconic.
-Another example is Dragon Quest Monsters which benefitted greatly from famed manga author Akira Toriyama designing the characters and monsters.
+Dragon Quest Monsters being part of the Dragon Quest series lets it benefit from having monsters designed by famed manga author Akira Toriyama.
+I would even go as far as to say the number one reason we still remember Jade Cocoon is the artwork by Studio Ghibli character designer Katsuya Kondo.

 4